 Summary: If you’re having a tough time keeping up with mortgage payments on your Washington home, a short sale may have come to mind to deal with the situation.
 This article will discuss how to write a letter of hardship if you’re in the midst of a short sale.

-A short sale is when a Washington state property is sold for less than its remaining mortgage principal balance, and executed as a way for both the existing homeowner and mortgage lender to reduce their respective losses.
+A short sale is when a Washington state property is sold for less than its remaining mortgage principal balance and executed as a way for both the existing homeowner and mortgage lender to reduce their respective losses.

-Typically, although not always, short sales are reserved for situations of extreme financial hardship; just prior a bank beginning foreclosure proceedings.
+Typically, although not always, short sales are reserved for situations of extreme financial hardship; just prior to a bank beginning foreclosure proceedings.

 Unfortunately, many American homeowners find themselves in a precarious position where they are unable to keep up with their mortgage payments because of financial hardship.
 In cases where payments are missed, certain steps may need to be taken in order to avoid foreclosure, and a short sale is one of them.

 Short sales are not automatic, however.
 Homeowners must often prove the merits of a short sale to their lender, which often involves documenting that selling a home for less than its worth is the best and most viable option for all parties involved.